Kenhasteandersen/NUMmodel/README.md

 # NUMmodel
 Reference implementation of the **Nutrient-Unicellular-Multicellular** modelling framework.
 The model is described in:
-* Full model, incl. calibration: [Computational library for the Nutrient-Unicellular-Multicellular plankton modeling framework v.
-1.0](https://egusphere.copernicus.org/preprints/2025/egusphere-2025-755/)
+* **Full model, incl. diatoms and calibration**: [Computational library for the Nutrient-Unicellular-Multicellular plankton modeling framework v.
+1.0](https://gmd.copernicus.org/articles/19/6627/2026/)
-* Unicellular plankton: Andersen and Visser: [From cell size and first principles to structure and function of unicellular plankton communities](https://www.biorxiv.org/content/10.1101/2022.05.16.492092v3)
+* The unicellular plankton component: Andersen and Visser: [From cell size and first principles to structure and function of unicellular plankton communities](https://www.biorxiv.org/content/10.1101/2022.05.16.492092v3)
-* Copepods: Serra-Pompei et al (2020): [A general size- and trait-based model of plankton communities](https://www.researchgate.net/publication/346939727_A_general_size-_and_trait-based_model_of_plankton_communities "Researchgate").
+* The copepod component: Serra-Pompei et al (2020): [A general size- and trait-based model of plankton communities](https://www.researchgate.net/publication/346939727_A_general_size-_and_trait-based_model_of_plankton_communities "Researchgate").
 * An [introduction to the modelling principles](https://www.youtube.com/watch?v=dHqoCqaLM8w) given by Camila Serra-Pompei.

 The core library is written in Fortran2008 and is interfaced from matlab (with a minimal frontend in  R; see http://oceanlife.dtuaqua.dk/Plankton/R).